vortizhe/burgermenu/api.md

 ## Toggle Event

-You can trigger manualy a custom event to toggle the menu.
+You can open/close burgermenu from any element triggering manualy a custom event.

 ```js
 $('your-menu-selector').trigger('burgermenu.toggle')